decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 This operation finalizes the proof calculation during the `ProofGen` operation defined in (#proof-generation-proofgen) and returns the serialized proof value, using the `proof_to_octets` serialization operation defined in (#proof-to-octets).

 ```
-proof = ProofFinalize(challenge, e_value, random_scalars, messages,
+proof = ProofFinalize(init_res, challenge, e_value, random_scalars,
-                                                    undisclosed_indexes)
+                                                   undisclosed_messages)

 Inputs:

+- init_res (REQUIRED), vector representing the value returned after
+                       initializing the proof generation or verification
+                       operations, consisting of 3 points of G1 and a
+                       scalar value, in that order.
 - challenge (REQUIRED), scalar value.
 - e_value (REQUIRED), scalar value.
 - random_scalars (REQUIRED), vector of scalar values.
-- messages (OPTIONAL), vector of scalar values.
-If not supplied, it
+- undisclosed_messages (OPTIONAL), vector of scalar values.
+If not
-                       defaults to the empty array "()".
+                                   supplied, it defaults to the empty
-- undisclosed_indexes (OPTIONAL), vector of unsigned integers in
-                                  ascending order.
-If not supplied, it
-                                  defaults to the empty array "()".
+                                   array "()".

 Outputs: